Alana Tsui did not think in the least of joining TikTok before the coronavirus pandemic.

 Let's go back for a moment to Tsui, TikTok influencer

 Tsui therefore joined TikTok in early April.
-One of his posts has managed to get a coveted spot in the app's "Suggested" feed, a place where users can watch content that TikTok's algorithm thinks they like.
+One of his posts has managed to get a coveted spot in the app's "Suggestions" feed, a place where users can watch content that TikTok's algorithm thinks they like.
 Tsui has gone from 17 followers to over 10.000 overnight.
 He currently has around 27.000 followers.

 Tsui is currently trying to figure out TikTok influencer's (notoriously mysterious) algorithm in hopes of developing a following strong enough to lead to substantial gains.